 For those seeking a deeper understanding of environmental processes and techniques for managing environmental change.
 Provides advanced-level training in the application of environmental modelling and monitoring, remote sensing and geographical information systems (GIS) to environmental management and the prevention, mitigation or adaptation to environmental change.

 Specialist taught modules assessed by report, presentation, lab work and occasionally by examination.
 The three-month dissertation is compulsory and can be taken overseas or in the UK.

-Any Level 7 (Masters) modules offered in the Geography Department, including from the list of prescribed optional modules given above.
+Any Level 7 (master’s) modules offered in the Department of Geography

-Up to 20 credits of Level 7 modules from any KCL Departments or Institutes outside of Geography. †
+Up to 20 credits in Level 7 modules from any departments or institutes outside of Geography.
+Subject to approval.

 National or international consultancies and NGOs; private and public service research and management; further higher level research in UK and overseas universities and research centres.

 This MSc is one of the oldest, yet forward looking and exciting environmental taught programmes in the UK.
 The programme provides advanced level training to effectively investigate causes, consequences and solutions to environmental change, which is particularly relevant in today's world.

 "The reputation, facilities and friendly atmosphere at King's has allowed me to get the most out of my graduate research and the skills and experience I have gained here stand me in good stead to pursue many different career paths.
 Its central London location means you are in the heart of one of the world's global cities, and everything you could want and more is on the doorstep of your campus."